A micro credentialled course designed for the rural and remote health workforce

 On successful completion of each credential, you will obtain the skills and knowledge required by digitally capable health professionals working in rural and remote settings

-Upon successfully completing each credential, learners are awarded a digital badge that serves as a digital representation of their achievement.
-This badge will allow you to easily communicate your skills and accomplishments online.
-They can be used in email signatures, digital resumes, personal websites and social media platforms, and are a great way to increase opportunities in the workforce and beyond.
+Upon successfully completing each course credential, learners are awarded a digital badge that serves as a digital representation of their achievement.
+This badge will allow you to easily communicate your skills and accomplishments online with colleagues and management.
+Digital badges can be used in email signatures, digital resumes, personal websites and social media platforms, and are a great way to increase opportunities in the workforce and beyond.

 NB – The credentials are not aligned to a formal qualification level.
 Achievement of the learning outcomes does not lead to an offer of admission or credit towards a formal qualification.